Denmark–Slovenia relations

 Diplomatic relations between Denmark and Slovenia were established on 20 January 1992.
-Denmark has not an embassy in Ljubliana.
+Denmark has a non resident ambassador in Budapest.
 Slovenia has an embassy in Copenhagen.
 Both countries are members of the European Union and NATO.
 There have been few ties between Denmark and Slovenia before the independence of Slovenia.

+High level visits

 In 2001, Queen Margrethe II visited Slovenia.
 In 2002, Danish prime minister Anders Fogh Rasmussen visited Slovenia, to support Slovenia in the European Union.